If you want to quit using drugs or are having trouble staying sober, you could benefit from addiction recovery meetings.

 1. Track Your Drug Use

 Start tracking your personal drug use, such as your daily dosage and the frequency at which you’re using.
-This can help you determine whether you might have a problem with drug abuse and addiction.
+This can help you determine whether you have a drug dependency.
 For example, taking twice the prescribed dosage of painkillers several times per day is a common sign of addiction.

 2. List the Pros and Cons of Quitting